Cherney Maribel Caves County Park

-Cherney Maribel Caves County Park is a county park located near Maribel in Manitowoc County, Wisconsin.
+Cherney Maribel Caves County Park is a county park located near Maribel in Manitowoc County, Wisconsin, United States.
 The park occupies 75 acres along the West Twin River.
 Cherney Maribel Caves consists of eleven caves along a rugged cliff line that runs parallel with the West Twin River.
-Maribel New Hope Cave, Tartarus Cave, Sinkhole Cave and Split Rock Cave are all established gated caves that need guides to visit the entire caves, they are gated due to past vandalism to the Speleothems and protect the current Speleothems.
+Maribel New Hope Cave, Tartarus Cave, Sinkhole Cave and Split Rock Cave are all gated off, with visitors needing guides to visit those caves.
+They are gated due to past vandalism to the Speleothems, and to protect the current Speleothems.

 History

 The Cherney Maribel Caves were formed primarily by solution prior to the last ice age.
 Glaciers wore down the surface of the land and exposed a layer of rock called Niagara Dolomite along the Niagara Escarpment, exposing crevices and sinkholes, allowing water to easily enter the caves.
 As the glaciers melted, the rushing water enlarged the existing caves, and later partially filled them with silt and gravel as the flow of water receded.
 The rushing melt water also carved the river valley.
 Since then, frost action has loosened rock from the cliff face, partially to fully closing the cave entrances.

 About 1892, the first of the caves were discovered on the property of Henry A. Alrich, and was soon purchased by Charles Steinbrecher, who, in 1900, built the nearby Maribel Caves Hotel.
 Over the next several decades, tourists came to see the caves.
 In 1931, Adolph Cherney bought the property, including the nearby hotel.
 On November 5, 1963, Cherney sold the cave property to Manitowoc County for $16,200, leading to it becoming the first Manitowoc County park.